-- the availability, perceived advantages, and relative cost, safety, and efficacy of alternative and competing treatments; - the prevalence and severity of any side effects, adverse reactions, misuse, or any unfavorable publicity in these areas, in particular compared to alternative treatments: - our ability (and the ability of our partners) to offer our products for sale at competitive prices; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies;
+- the availability, perceived advantages, and relative cost, safety, and efficacy of alternative and competing treatments; - the prevalence and severity of any side effects, adverse reactions, misuse, or any unfavorable publicity in these areas, in particular compared to alternative treatments; - our ability (and the ability of our partners) to offer our products for sale at competitive prices; - · the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength and effectiveness of our marketing, sales, and distribution strategy and efforts, including, without limitation, our own and that of our licensees and distributors, and the degree to which the approved labeling supports promotional initiatives for commercial success; - the existence of distribution and/or use restrictions, such as through a Risk Evaluation and Mitigation Strategy (REMS); - the availability and timeliness of third-party payor coverage and adequate reimbursement; - the inability of patients to afford the out-of-pocket costs of their drug therapy based on their insurance coverage and/or benefit design; - · the timing of any marketing approval in relation to other product approvals;

-- the strength and effectiveness of our marketing, sales, and distribution strategy and efforts, including, without limitation, our own and that of our licensees and distributors, and the degree to which the approved labeling supports promotional initiatives for commercial success; - the existence of distribution and/or use restrictions, such as through a Risk Evaluation and Mitigation Strategy (REMS); - the availability and timeliness of third-party payor coverage and adequate reimbursement; - the inability of patients to afford the out-of-pocket costs of their drug therapy based on their insurance coverage and/or benefit design; - the timing of any marketing approval in relation to other product approvals; - support from patient advocacy groups; - maintaining an acceptable safety profile of our approved drug and drug candidates following approval; - the labeling of our products, including any significant use or distribution restrictions or safety warnings; - any restrictions on the use of our products together with other medications; and - the foregoing factors as they apply to any combination drug for which a drug candidate of ours, such as DCC-3116, may be approved to be prescribed with as part of a combination therapy.
+- support from patient advocacy groups; - maintaining an acceptable safety profile of our approved drug and drug candidates, if approved; - the labeling of our products, including any significant use or distribution restrictions or safety warnings; - · any restrictions on the use of our products together with other medications; and - the foregoing factors as they apply to any combination drug for which a drug candidate of ours, such as DCC-3116, may be approved to be prescribed with as part of a combination therapy.

 Even if a potential drug displays a favorable efficacy and safety profile in preclinical and clinical studies, market acceptance of the drug will not be known until after it is launched.
 Our efforts to educate the medical community and third-party payors on the benefits of our drug may require significant resources and may never be successful.
 Our efforts to educate the marketplace may require more resources than are required by the therapies marketed by our competitors.
+In addition, even if our planned Phase 3 INSIGHT study yields positive results and we obtain regulatory approval for QINLOCK in a sub-group of second-line GIST patients, the commercial success of QINLOCK in that indication depends on a number of additional factors, including the adoption of ctDNA testing for GIST patients.
 Any of these factors may cause QINLOCK, or any future approved drugs, such as vimseltinib or DCC-3116, if approved, to be unsuccessful or less successful than anticipated.

-Our failure to obtain additional marketing approvals in other foreign jurisdictions would prevent QINLOCK and our drug candidates from being marketed more extensively internationally, and any approval we are granted for QINLOCK or our drug candidates in the U.S. or key European markets would not assure approval of OINLOCK or our drug candidates in other foreign jurisdictions.
+Our failure to obtain additional marketing approvals in other foreign jurisdictions would prevent QINLOCK and our drug candidates from being marketed more extensively internationally, and any approval we are granted for QINLOCK or our drug candidates in the U.S. or key European markets would not assure approval of QINLOCK or our drug candidates in other foreign jurisdictions.